datamade/how-to/deployment/heroku/deploy-a-django-app.md

 When you deploy this change and try to load your app with the `http://` protocol, it should now automatically redirect you to `https://` and display a valid certificate.

+#### Manual SSL Certificates

+For most of our Heroku sites, we go with Automatic Certificate Management (ACM) for our SSL certifications.
+However, for domains that already have an SSL certification for the entire domain like `*.example.com`, the SSL certificate must be set up manually:

+Heroku provides documentation on how to create the necessary CSR file that SSL providers require: https://devcenter.heroku.com/articles/acquiring-an-ssl-certificate

 ### General guidelines for custom domains